 The Ideas Zone aims at the exchange of expertise and best practices in journalism.
 Following thematic cycles, workshops and events with guest speakers from Greece and abroad cover a range of practical and theoretical knowledge in the field.

-The Ideas Zone’s current cycle, “Newsroom Essentials,” is designed and implemented in collaboration with Columbia Journalism School.
-The eight-week program, which started on October 3 and will end on November 22, 2019, covers topics such as data journalism, multimedia, investigative journalism, and entrepreneurship in journalism.
+The Ideas Zone’s latest cycle, “Newsroom Essentials,” was designed and implemented in collaboration with Columbia Journalism School.
+The eight-week program, which ended on November 22, 2019, covers topics such as data journalism, multimedia, investigative journalism, and entrepreneurship in journalism.